CDCgov/prime-reportstream/prime-router/docs/onboarding-users/migrating-receivers.md

 After retrieving the settings they will be updated to be able to route a message through the UP.

 * To begin create a new branch in git for your changes.
-* Fetch the STLTs production settings by running this command: `./prime multiple-settings get -f tx-doh --output tx-doh.yml`
+* Fetch the STLTs production settings by running this command: `./prime multiple-settings get -f <filter> --output <output file>`
+  * Example: `./prime multiple-settings get -f tx-doh --output tx-doh.yml`
-  * To append the receiver settings to your local organizations.yml and also load them into the local database run the command with these options `./prime multiple-settings get -f tx-doh -l -a`
+  * To append the receiver settings to your local organizations.yml and also load them into the local database run the command with these options: `./prime multiple-settings get -f tx-doh -l -a`

 ### 2. Update receiver settings to route messages through UP